 Pittsburgh, PA 15213

-Derek Simmel has been the Grid Computing Specialist at PSC since 2001.
-Prior to working at PSC, Derek was a Member of the Technical Staff at the Software Engineering Institute at Carnegie Mellon University, where he served as a systems vulnerability analyst, security tutorial instructor, and author of security guidance documents for the CERT Coordination Center.
-From 2000-2001, Derek worked as a security consultant for the Carnegie Mellon Research Institute CyberSecurity Center.
+Prior to working at PSC, Derek worked a Member of the Technical Staff at the Software Engineering Institute at Carnegie Mellon University, where he served as a systems vulnerability analyst, security tutorial instructor, and author of security guidance documents for the CERT Coordination Center.
+From 2000-2001, Derek worked as a senior information security engineer for the Carnegie Mellon Research Institute CyberSecurity Center.